annotated-types/annotated-types/README.md

    where `int(value / multiple_of) == value / multiple_of`.

-We encourage users to be aware of these two common interpretations and their distinct behaviours, and libraries to carefully document which they implement.
+We encourage users to be aware of these two common interpretations and their distinct behaviours, especially since very large or non-integer numbers make it easy to cause silent data corruption due to floating-point imprecision.

+We encourage libraries to carefully document which interpretation they implement.

 ### Len